Grimes also gets real about amphetamine use.

 You can’t say the way we engage with music hasn’t changed, for better or for worse, over the last four years.
-So to mark this “seismic shift,” people who like to be ahead of things, Pitchfork, has started naming its top songs of the decade early.
+So to mark this “seismic shift,” Pitchfork has started naming its top songs of the decade early.
 Katy Perry ranked well.
-Start your rage engines, RIP rock, etc. etc.
+RIP \m/rock\m/, etc. etc.

-So who’s holding the #1 spot for best track of the past four years on this subjective list compiled by a bunch of people who frequently rank music based on the number of penises involved and its similarity to Radiohead?
-A 26-year-old Urban Faery, born Claire Boucher, who wrote a weird, unflinchingly female song about being sexual assaulted.
+So who’s holding the #1 spot for best track of the past four years on this subjective list compiled by a bunch of people who frequently rank music based on the number of penises involved and its aural proximity to Radiohead?
+A 26-year-old Urban Faery, born Claire Boucher, who wrote a weird, unflinchingly female song about being sexually assaulted.

-Grimes‘ “Oblivion” sounds sugar-sweet if you’re listening on your headphones while checking work emails, but the lyrics aren’t vague.
-“And never walk about after dark/ It’s my point of view/ Because someone could break your neck/ Coming up behind you always coming and you’d never have a clue,” she sings in her whispery, bounchy voice.
+Grimes‘ “Oblivion” sounds sugar-sweet if you’re listening inattentively while checking work emails, but the lyrics aren’t vague.
+“And never walk about after dark/ It’s my point of view/ Because someone could break your neck/ Coming up behind you always coming and you’d never have a clue,” she sings in her whispery, bouncy voice.
 The catchiest part of the song is where she repeats “See you on a dark night.”
 Grimes might have many alter egos, but she’s also a diminutive human female.

-Over the weekend the vibe at Grimes’ place was a little less YAASSS.
+Over the weekend, however, the vibe at Grimes’ place was a little less celebratory.
 On Saturday she took to her excellent Tumblr to vent about online trolls who keep editing her Wikipedia page to include quotes about amphetamine use while she was writing “Oblivion” and the other 12 tracks on her third studio album Visions.
-The quote – ”I blacked out the windows and did tons of amphetamines and stayed up for three weeks and didn’t eat anything” — is real, but she doesn’t want it to be “part of her narrative” or make it look like she’s pro-drugs.
+The quote — “I blacked out the windows and did tons of amphetamines and stayed up for three weeks and didn’t eat anything” — is real, but she doesn’t want it to be “part of her narrative” or make it look like she’s pro-drugs.
+She wrote:

 losing people to drugs and alcohol is the worst because they destroy any good memories you have of them before forcing you to deal with the empty space they leave behind. also whoever keeps putting the few quotes i said early in my career about drugs back into my wikipedia page is an asshole.
 I don’t want that to be part of my narrative, and if it has to be I want people to know that i hate hard drugs.